All Episodes

 This is, in a way, maybe a microcosm of the medicine that we offer.

-Here is a man in another state who, because of an unconnected and certainly not a mental problem, He ended up in incarceration and then because of his behavior wanted to put him away.
+Here is a man in another state who, because of an unconnected and certainly not a mental problem, ended up in incarceration.

-He's been put away for now up to a decade.
+And he's been put away for now up to a decade.

-He screams and tears for me.
+And he screams in tears for me.

-He says, Patch I could be here the rest of my life.
+He says, Patch, I could be here the rest of my life.

 Do we need mental institutions?

-Well, again, it's to me not the right question.
+Well, again, it's, to me, not the right question.

 What we need is a healthy society.